Room by Room

 Sleep is rarely disturbed by one symbolic mistake alone.
 It is the combined feeling of the room that matters.

 This is why feng shui can be useful here.
 It gives a simple way to read what the bedroom is communicating: does the room feel protected, dim enough, quiet enough, and visually settled enough for sleep?
 Or does it still feel alert, bright, cluttered, and mixed-use?
-Feng shui bedroom tips and feng shui bedroom mistakes go broader, but this article answers the sleep question directly.
+Feng shui bedroom tips and feng shui bedroom mistakes go broader if you want the full bedroom reset.

 A bedroom sleeps better when the room feels safer, dimmer, quieter, and less visually busy.